achab/booking-system/README.md

 ```

 Note that port 7545 is to be used by ganache, and then should not be used by another app.
+Once started, the app is available on localhost:3000.